On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 Michael Schumacher is impressed by the passage between turns 2 and 3, a very challenging change of direction, where many mistakes can be made or, on the contrary, where ground can be gained.

 "And I found out that many corners are blind.
-During the track walk lap on scooter, I didn't realize it, because the view is different on foot".
+During the track walk lap on the push scooter, I didn't realize it, because the view is different when you are standing".

 Rubens Barrichello wants to make a joke:

 For two drivers, the Chinese Grand Prix is a return to the races.
-Jacques Villeneuve is still in break-in:
+Jacques Villeneuve is still trying to adapt:

 "This track has everything: straights, fast and slow corners, good pace.
 It's a concentration of the other circuits.
 My goal?
 Being ahead of BAR".